 For patients suffering from RA, the Nanoknee system offers significant benefits, including:

-We offer the Nanoknee treatment at our clinics in Los Angeles, Bakersfield, and Pismo Beach for your convenience.
 If you want to find out more and discover whether you are a candidate for this state-of-the-art, fast-track recovery knee surgery, we urge you to contact us by phone or use our online form.
-If you have MRI or CT scan results, our surgical team can review these tests at no cost.
+If you have MRI or CT scan results, our surgical team can review these tests.
 We invite you to discover a less invasive, fast-track recovery knee surgery.
 We are here to help you restore your quality of life – without a long and painful recovery.

 For patients suffering from rheumatoid arthritis who have lost mobility due to joint failure, knee replacement surgery is often necessary.
 Total knee replacement is a complex, four-step surgical procedure involving removing the damaged area and replacing it with an implant, between which a plastic spacer is placed to create smooth motion in the joint.